CloudLabsAI-Azure/Capstone-Project/Labs/getting-started.md

 ## Zoom In/Zoom Out do Guia do Laboratório

-Para ajustar o nível de zoom na página do ambiente, clique no ícone **A↕ : 100%** localizado ao lado do temporizador no ambiente do laboratório.
+Para ajustar o nível de zoom na página do ambiente, clique no ícone **A↕ : 100%** localizado ao lado do temporizador no ambiente do laboratório

 ![](./media/Agg2.png)